qlu-lab/DONUTS/README.md

 * GWAS-P: offspring phenotype ~ father's genotype
 * GWAS-MP: offspring phenotype ~ parental genotype.
 In this GWAS, mothers and fathers from different families are pooled together.
 This GWAS can be used as an input only when the indirect maternal effect equals to the indirect paternal effects at each locus, or, when there are equal numbers of mothers and fathers in the GWAS.

-Note, since the direct and indirect effect sizes are linear combinations of the effect sizes from the input marginal GWAS, it is critical that the phenotype in the input GWAS are on the same scale (i.e., either all standardized or all on the raw scale).
+Note, since the direct and indirect effect sizes are linear combinations of the effect sizes from the input marginal GWAS, it is critical that the phenotype in the input GWAS are on the same scale (i.e., either all standardized or all on the raw scale, etc).

 `donuts()` can take the following arguments (more details can be found in the function's help):
 * `ss.own`: data.frame; GWAS-O summary statistics.